open-telemetry/opentelemetry-cpp/docs/abi-policy.md

 can be used across compilers, but don't rely on the ABI stability of the C++ standard library classes.

+ABI stability is not provided by the interfaces the SDK provides as implementation hooks to vendor implementors, like exporters, processors, aggregators and propagators.

 These are some of the rules for where ABI stability is required.

 Note: This assumes export maps are used to properly control symbol resolution.